webqit/webflo/README.md

 <!-- /BADGES -->

-Webflo is a web, mobile, and API JavaScript framework built for modern *application flows*!
+Webflo is a *web*, *mobile*, and *API backend* JavaScript framework built for modern *application flows*!
 It lets you express your entire application flow as just a layout of functions - drawn on the filesystem, composable to your heart's content 🍉!

 ## Overview